-Does this financial product have a sustainable investment objective?

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-For the time being, it does not include a list of socially sustainable economic activities.
+Sustainable investmentmeans Doest his fin ancial product have a sustaina ble inve • an investment in an economic activity □ Ye S  No 0 , that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective invest nake a minimum of sustainable tments with an environmental tive: % (E/S) not ha invest propo motes Environmental/Social characteristics and while it does ave as its objective a sustainable tment, it will have a minimum ortion of% of sustainable tments and that the investee companies follow good governance in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy practices.
+The EUTaxonomy is a classification system laid down in in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Regulation (EU) 2020/852, establishing a list of environmentally with a social objective sustainable economic activities.
+For the time being, it does nake a minimum of sustainable ments with a social objective: \boxtimes not m motes E/S characteristics, but will nake any sustainable stments not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.